andrew/ultimate-awesome/README.md

 - [awesome-ios-developer](https://github.com/jphong1111/awesome-ios-developer) - List of awesome iOS & Swift stuff!.
 - [npm-security-best-practices](https://github.com/bodadotsh/npm-security-best-practices) - Continuous updates on how to stay safe from NPM supply chain attacks.
 - [awesome-tech-videos](https://github.com/lucasviola/awesome-tech-videos) - :tv: A curated list of tech conferences from YouTube, vimeo, etc for us to get inspired ;).
+- [Awesome-MVS](https://github.com/walsvid/Awesome-MVS) - Awesome list of multi-view stereo papers.
 - [awesome-knowledge-management](https://github.com/brettkromkamp/awesome-knowledge-management) - A curated list of amazingly awesome articles, people, applications, software libraries and projects related to the knowledge management space.
-- [awesome-open-hardware](https://github.com/delftopenhardware/awesome-open-hardware) - 🛠Helpful items for making open source hardware projects.
 - [awesome-devops](https://github.com/joubertredrat/awesome-devops) - This is my awesome list with all open source and free applications that you can use in your management.
 - [awesome-multi-task-learning](https://github.com/thuml/awesome-multi-task-learning) - A curated list of DATASETS, CODEBASES and PAPERS on Multi-Task Learning (MTL),  from Machine Learning perspective.
-- [Awesome-MVS](https://github.com/walsvid/Awesome-MVS) - Awesome list of multi-view stereo papers.
 - [42-resources](https://github.com/jotavare/42-resources) - My curated 42 school resource collection.
 The good, the bad and the ugly.
 - [awesome-cicd-security](https://github.com/myugan/awesome-cicd-security) - :books: A curated list of awesome CI CD security resources.
 - [Awesome-Quantization-Papers](https://github.com/Zhen-Dong/Awesome-Quantization-Papers) - List of papers related to neural network quantization in recent AI conferences and journals.